microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 <div class="warning" data-title="Warning">

-> There are many `spec` items in the manifest, you want to add the code snippet above in the `spec` section that includes the `containers` field.
+> There are many `spec` items in the manifest, you want to add the code snippet below in the `spec` section that includes the `containers` field.
 Once you locate the correct `spec` section, add a new line after the `spec` field and just before the `containers` field and paste the code snippet.

 </div>